-To evaluate the stability of breeding values for bulls, subsets of data for both models were used in the genetic evaluations by deleting most recent years.
+In total, three models were examined: RR-func, RR-true, and PHM.
+To evaluate the stability of breeding values for bulls, subsets of data for all three models were used in the genetic evaluations by deleting most recent years.
 The national data set contained data up to February 15, 2017.
 First a genetic evaluation was performed using all data (full run, EBV-2017).
 Following this, 10 historic runs were performed by deleting one year of data for each subsequent run.
 The first historic run involved data from January 1, 1988 to February 15, 2016 (EBV-2016); the tenth run involved data to February 15, 2007, (EBV-2007).
 Per model, a bull could have a maximum of 11 breeding values for longevity, one from each evaluation (i.e., the full run and 10 historic runs), depending on when a bull received the first proof based on progeny.

-For black and white Holstein bulls born since 2001 and tested in the Netherlands and Flanders, the first EBV for both PHM and RRM was defined in the evaluation run where >10daughters were at 10 mo after first calving and \leq 50 daughters were \leq 24 mo after first calving.
+For black and white Holstein bulls born since 2001 and tested in the Netherlands and Flanders, the first EBV for both PHM and RRM was defined in the evaluation run where $\geq$ 10 daughters were at 10 mo after first calving and $\leq$ 50 daughters were $\leq$ 24 mo after first calving.
 Test bulls and proven bulls were validated separately.
-Test bulls were defined as bulls with <250 daughters in any of the evaluation runs, and proven bulls as those with >250 daughters for EBV-2017.
+Test bulls were defined as bulls with $\leq$ 250 daughters in any of the evaluation runs, and proven bulls as those with $\geq$ 250 daughters for EBV-2017.
 Mean difference with EBV-2017 and the correlation between first and later EBV of sequential runs were calculated.
 Genetic trends were calculated based on all black and white Holstein bulls, i.e. not only nationally tested bulls.
 These runs were not sequential in terms of yearly evaluations, but represented the sequential run after the first evaluation of a bull.

-3. Results and Discussion
+Results and discussion